Is Trump going to prison? What to know about the possible sentence after his conviction

 Trump's imprisonment would likely need to include a rotation of Secret Service officers, and he would need to be isolated from other inmates.
 The former president's food and personal items would likely need to be screened for his protection, among other logistical considerations.

-"For all settings around the world, we study locations and develop comprehensive and layered protective models that incorporate state of the art technology, protective intelligence and advanced security tactics to safeguard our protectees," Anthony Guglielmi, Chief of Communications of United States Secret Service said in a statement.
+"For all settings around the world, we study locations and develop comprehensive and layered protective models that incorporate state of the art technology, protective intelligence and advanced security tactics to safeguard our protectees," Anthony Guglielmi, the Secret Service's chief of communications, said before the verdict.

 No U.S. prison has ever previously had to deal with the possible imprisonment of a former president.
 Horwitz said there are mechanisms for inmates in protective custody at state correctional facilities and jails, but how the process would actually work remains to be seen.